ingresso-group/slate/source/includes/_intro.md

 it returns the failure, a notification should be displayed to the customer and a new reservation should be made, indicating the seats may have changed.

+### Handle purchase timeouts

+Occassionally supplier systems can suffer performance problems or outages that result in purchase requests taking a long time.
+In this case Ingresso will not time out.
+If the purchase ends up succeeding after 2 minutes we will return purchase success to you, and you will be invoiced for the tickets as normal.
+If you have asked Ingresso to send confirmation emails on your behalf the customer will receive an email once the purchase succeeds.

+Our recommendation:

+- If a purchase is taking a long time then encourage your customer to wait as long as possibe, for example by telling them after 30 seconds "Sorry we are still awaiting confirmation from the ticket supplier, please wait a further 15 seconds".
+- If you time out on the front-end then you should have backend code to handle the case where the purchase succeeds, or a process to reconcile the successful transactions we think you have made (for example using the [transaction reporting](#transaction-reporting) endpoint) with the transactions you have confirmed to customers.

 ## Recommended Functionality

 In addition to basic best-available booking flow and error handling outlined above, Ingresso recommends supporting additional functionality that will benefit your customers and help improve your user experience.
 The following